ucsb-teaching-cs/s21/hw/teaching_demo.md

 * Organize and consolidate information
 * Design slides / materials / notes / assessment
 * Present your demo to the 190J students
-* Profide feedback to others
+* Provide feedback to others
 * Reflect on your experience

 ### Select your topic/concept and determine the learning goal(s)